-Overseas candidates are eligible to apply for financial support from the Cambridge Commonwealth and Overseas Trusts.
+Overseas students are eligible to apply for some financial support from the Cambridge Commonwealth, European and International Trust.
 King’s offers additional overseas studentships based on financial need and academic excellence.

 One or several of the following studentships may be awarded in each year.
 There is no expectation that the interests or background of recipients will match those of the scholars after whom they have been named.
 These studentships commemorate past members of the College who have in various ways helped to establish our strong international presence.